cypress-io/cypress/docs/source/api/commands/wait.md

 ***Unnecessary wait for `cy.visit()`***

-Waiting for this is unnecessary because the [`cy.visit()`](https://on.cypress.io/visit) resolves once the page fires its `load` event.
+Waiting for this is unnecessary because the {% url '`cy.visit()`' visit %} resolves once the page fires its `load` event.
 By that time all of your assets have been loaded including javascript, stylesheets, and html.

 ```javascript
 cy.visit("http://localhost/8080")